 The HGV motorway speed limit for vehicles over 7.5 tonnes is 60 mph.
 This limit balances travel efficiency with the need for longer braking distances and safe manoeuvring.

 For many drivers working in a freight exchange network, motorways make up a large part of daily operations.
-The smoother flow of motorway driving helps keep schedules on track and cargo moving efficiently across the country.
+The smoother flow of motorway driving, especially smart motorways and toll roads with less traffic, helps keep schedules on track and cargo moving efficiently across the country.

 Whether you’re driving a rigid lorry with a trailer or a full articulated rig, the speed limit remains 60 mph on motorways.
 Articulated vehicles make up a large portion of UK freight traffic, so these limits apply to many haulage operators.